Lessons Learned From the Allocation of Churches

 In the days that followed, I threw myself into my duty, not thinking of my own interests.
 By doing that, I felt like I wasn’t so constrained and influenced by my corrupt disposition.
 One day, when a sister was discussing work with me, she said her spoken English wasn’t that great and she needed an interpreter when she checked in on one of her churches, so she was struggling and the work was being affected.
 Since my English was okay, I thought maybe we could switch and I could take charge of that church.
 Right away, however, it occurred to me that hers was a church with lots of issues, and that taking it on would probably involve a lot of effort for little progress.
 And then what would people think of me?
 Better not to switch, I thought.
 But then I realized I was being calculating again, thinking of my own pride and status, so I prayed to God, ready to rebel against myself.
 I knew I couldn’t keep living in corruption, thinking only of my own interests like before.
 If this change would benefit the work of the church, then I had to do it.
 Afterward, I gave some thought to the remits of other co-workers and concluded it really was best for me to switch with that sister.
 I shared my thoughts with the leader and after giving the matter some consideration, she and the other co-workers agreed.
 I was at ease after we made the necessary changes, and felt an inexpressible sense of gladness.
 Just as God says: “You should be able to fulfill your responsibilities, perform your obligations and duty, and set aside your selfish desires, intents, and motives; you should show consideration for God’s intentions, and put the interests of God’s house, the work of the church, and the duty that you are supposed to perform first.
 After experiencing this for a while, you will feel that this is a good way to comport yourself.
 It is living straightforwardly and honestly, and not being a base, vile person; it is living justly and honorably rather than being despicable, base, and a good-for-nothing.
 You will feel that this is how a person should act and the image that they should live out(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Disposition).

 After that, I stopped being negative about the churches I was in charge of, and did my best to take care of every church’s work.
-When waterers complained about their work struggles, I fellowshiped with them on God’s words to correct their wrong perspectives, leaning on God and seeking truth together to tackle those difficulties.
-When I saw that there were plenty of issues with newcomers, and that some of them weren’t attending gatherings normally, I stopped complaining about the work and instead made a point of talking personally with the brothers and sisters to get an understanding of their struggles, and fellowshiping with them on God’s words.
-As for not having enough leaders and deacons in place, I did more work on cultivating talent.
-I fellowshiped with brothers and sisters who had the caliber to take on those roles, on the significance and principles of performing a duty, and spent time working alongside them.
+When waterers complained about their work struggles, I fellowshipped with them on God’s words to correct their wrong perspectives, leaning on God and seeking truth together to tackle those difficulties.
+When I saw that there were plenty of issues with newcomers, and that some of them weren’t attending gatherings normally, I stopped complaining about the work and instead made a point of talking personally with the brothers and sisters to get an understanding of their struggles, and fellowshipping with them on God’s words.
+As for not having enough leaders and deacons in place, I did more work on cultivating talented individuals.
+I fellowshipped with brothers and sisters who had the caliber to take on those roles, on the significance and principles of performing a duty, and spent time working alongside them.
 When I noticed some fairly complicated tasks in the churches were being neglected, I stepped forward to take them on.
 I didn’t know at that point whether I could do a good job with those tasks, but I knew in my heart that I couldn’t just leave things as they stood.
 Instead of just selfishly considering my own remit, I had to be mindful of God’s will and uphold the overall work of the church.
 After a while there was progress in the work, and leaders and deacons were selected for all the churches I was managing.
 Twice as many people as before were taking on a duty, and some of the newly cultivated members were able to handle remits of their own.
 In churches that hadn’t been doing too well before, things were looking up in every aspect of work.
 I could really see God’s hand at work.
 I also truly experienced that what God wants from people is heart and obedience, so if we can be mindful of His intentions and think only of the work of the church, rather than our own interests, then we can obtain God’s guidance.
 Understanding this strengthened my faith in God.
 Thanks be to Almighty God!

 Would you like to learn God’s words and rely on God to receive His blessing and solve the difficulties on your way?
 Click the button to contact us.